Pseudonym-Tim/PROJECT-L.I.F.E-Demo/README.md

-# PROJECT-L.I.F.E-Demo
+# PROJECT L.I.F.E Demo
-Demo of the combat arena elemental platformer PROJECT L.I.F.E
+Demo of a elemental combat platformer, inspired by games like Hollow Knight